meghabagri/Ranking-SVM/README.md

 # RankingSVM
-Learning to rank using svm model in R
+Learning to rank using svm model in R on LETOR dataset.
 LETOR: Benchmark Dataset for Research on  Learning to Rank for Information Retrieval 2017

 Background Scenario
 Ranking is the central problem for information retrieval.
 Employing machine learning techniques to learn the ranking function is viewed as a promising approach to IR.
 No benchmark dataset available for such work.

 Problem Statement / Research Question(s)
 Learning to rank has been gained increasing attention in IR.